-While continuing to squeeze the lever, move the nozzle or hose from side to side in a sweeping motion.
+While squeezing the lever, move the nozzle or hose from side to side in a sweeping motion.
 This will help to ensure that the entire base of the fire is covered with the extinguishing agent.
 Make sure to maintain a safe distance from the fire while doing this, as getting too close can put you at risk.

-The PASS method is a straightforward and easy-to-remember technique for using a fire extinguisher.
+The PASS method is a straightforward and easy-to-remember technique for fire extinguisher use.
 By following these steps, you can help to prevent small fires from escalating and potentially causing significant damage or harm.
-Always remember that fire safety is everyone’s responsibility, and knowing how to use a fire extinguisher is a crucial part of that responsibility.
-Regularly inspect and maintain your fire extinguishers to ensure they are in good working order and ready for use in case of an emergency.
+Always remember that fire safety is everyone’s responsibility, and knowing how to use a fire extinguisher is crucial.
+Regularly inspect and maintain your fire extinguishers to ensure they are in good working order and ready for use in an emergency.

 Factors To Consider When Using Fire Extinguisher (Pass Method)

 Using a fire extinguisher effectively involves more than just following the PASS method.
-It is important to consider various factors to ensure that you are using the fire extinguisher safely and efficiently.
-In this article, we will discuss several key factors to consider when using a fire extinguisher with the PASS method.
+It is important to consider various factors to ensure you use the fire extinguisher safely and efficiently.
+This article will discuss several key factors to consider when using a fire extinguisher with the PASS method.

 Type of fire